lyhyesther/GoogleGuide/GoogleGuide2018/iosched/README.md

-# come from Google.Only fix some dependencies issues.
+# Come from Google.Only fix some dependencies issues.

 Google I/O Android App
 ======================